An intrinsically hydrodynamic approach to multidimensional QHD systems: Introduction

-The natural bounds given by \eqref{eq:en_QHD_md} imply that the only available control for the velocity field $v$, defined by $J=\rho v$, is in $L^2$ with respect to the measure $\rho\,dx$.
+The natural bounds given by \eqref{eq:en_QHD_md} imply that the only available control for the velocity field $v$, defined by $J=\rho v$, is in $L^2$, with respect to the measure $\rho\,dx$.
 In particular, there is no control of the velocity field in the vacuum region.
-For this reason in order to deal with finite energy weak solutions to \eqref{eq:QHD_md}, it is more convenient to consider the unknowns $(\sqrt{\rho}, \Lambda)$, which define the hydrodynamic quantities by $\rho=(\sqrt{\rho})^2$, $J=\sqrt{\rho}\Lambda$, see Definition \ref{def:FEWS} below for more details. \\ The lack of suitable a priori bounds prevents the study of solutions to \eqref{eq:QHD_md} by using compactness arguments like it is done for viscous systems, see for example \cite{AS1, AS2, LV, LZZ} where a viscous counterpart of system \eqref{eq:QHD_md} is considered, see also \cite{AS3, AS4} where a similar system is studied by using a suitable truncation argument.
-On the contrary, for the QHD system most of the existing results in the literature are perturbative \cite{JMR, LM, HLM, HLMO}. \\ On the other hand, the QHD system \eqref{eq:QHD_md} enjoys an useful analogy with nonlinear Schr\"odinger equations, established through the Madelung transformations \cite{Mad}.
-More specifically, given a wave function it is possible to define suitable hydrodynamical quantities, in such a way that a solution to the NLS equation determines a solution to the QHD system by means of the Madelung transform.
-This analogy was rigorously set up and exploited in \cite{AM1, AM2} in order to prove the global existence of finite energy weak solutions to \eqref{eq:QHD_md} without any smallness or regularity assumptions.
-In particular, in \cite{AM1, AM2} the authors develop a polar factorization technique which overcome the difficulty of defining the velocity field in the vacuum region and allows to define the quantities $(\sqrt{\rho}, \Lambda)$ almost everywhere.
+For this reason in order to deal with finite energy weak solutions to \eqref{eq:QHD_md}, it is more convenient to consider the unknowns $(\sqrt{\rho}, \Lambda)$, which define the hydrodynamic variables by $\rho=(\sqrt{\rho})^2$, $J=\sqrt{\rho}\Lambda$, see Definition \ref{def:FEWS} below for more details.
+In this paper we will refer to $(\rho,J)$ as the macroscopic hydrodynamic variables solving the system \eqref{eq:QHD_md}, and the pair $(\sqrt\rho,\Lambda)$ will often be referred as the hydrodynamic state associated to $(\rho, J)$. \\ The lack of suitable a priori bounds prevents the study of solutions to \eqref{eq:QHD_md} by using compactness arguments like it is done for viscous systems, see for example \cite{AS1, AS2, LV, LZZ} where a viscous counterpart of system \eqref{eq:QHD_md} is considered, see also \cite{AS3, AS4} where a similar system is studied by using a suitable truncation argument.
+On the contrary, for the QHD system most of the existing results in the literature are of perturbative type \cite{JMR, LM, HLM, HLMO, AMZ_q}. \\ On the other hand, the QHD system \eqref{eq:QHD_md} enjoys a useful relation with nonlinear Schr\"odinger equations, established through the Madelung transformations \cite{Mad}.
+More specifically, given a wave function it is possible to define suitable hydrodynamical variables, in such a way that a solution to the NLS equation determines a solution to the QHD system by means of the Madelung transform.
+This relation was rigorously set up and exploited in \cite{AM1, AM2} in order to prove the global existence of finite energy weak solutions to \eqref{eq:QHD_md} without any smallness or regularity assumptions.
+In particular, in \cite{AM1, AM2} the authors developed a polar factorization technique which overcome the difficulty of defining the velocity field in the vacuum region and allows to define the state $(\sqrt{\rho}, \Lambda)$ almost everywhere.
 The main drawback of this approach is that the initial data for \eqref{eq:QHD_md} need to be consistent with some given wave function, in order to define an initial datum for the wave function dynamics.